 The Transportation Policy Body (TPB) first created the Executive Committee in January 2014.
 The Executive Committee's primary function is to provide strategic direction to staff on administrative service provision and other organizational, and administrative matters.
-As per the TPB bylaws, the Executive Committee includes the TPB Chair, the TPB Vice-Chair, the TAC Chair, a Wichita Metro area representative from the Kansas Department of Transportation (KDOT) and two at large TPB members appointed by the TPB Chair to serve as voting representatives.
+As per the bylaws, the Executive Committee membership includes the TPB Chair, the TPB Vice Chair, three voting TPB representatives who are nominated by the Chair and confirmed by the entire TPB, and a representative from KDOT.